oskarCv/gitRecap/README.md

 for some cases the above commoand wont delete remote tag, for this we can use the following command: git push origin :refs/tags/[deleted tag name]

+## Git ammend
+When we make a commit but we realizde that we miss something, the way we have to fix it is by doing a ammend in order to run the ammend we have to run the following command git commit --ammend